Crappie Pole

 Crappie poles

-the crappie pole I recommend for a very
+foot pole being the crappie pole I recommend for a very good reason.

 Lets

-over hand to get to the fish if it is
+hand to get to the fish if it is still there.

 end.

-move the tip of the rod under a tree and
+and move the tip of the rod under a tree and vertically

 Ultra light Rods Versus Crappie